Collatz conjecture: Supporting arguments

 Although the conjecture has not been proven, most mathematicians who have looked into the problem think the conjecture is true because experimental evidence and heuristic arguments support it.

 Experimental evidence

 The conjecture has been checked by computer for all starting values up to 2^{71} ≈ 2.36e21.
 All values tested so far converge to 1.

-This computer evidence is still not rigorous proof that the conjecture is true for all starting values, as counterexamples may be found when considering very large (or possibly immense) positive integers, as in the case of the disproven Pólya conjecture and Mertens conjecture.
+This computer evidence is still not rigorous proof that the conjecture is true for all starting values, as counterexamples may be found when considering very large positive integers, as in the case of the disproven Pólya conjecture and Mertens conjecture.

 However, such verifications may have other implications.
 Certain constraints on any non-trivial cycle, such as lower bounds on the length of the cycle, can be proven based on the value of the lowest term in the cycle.
 Therefore, computer searches to rule out cycles that have a small lowest term can strengthen these constraints.